 Attorney to File Discrimination Lawsuit for Wearing a Hijab

 Facing religious discrimination in the workplace can be unsettling and depressing, as well as can cause anxiety or fear, as religious conviction is a driving factor in harsh actions from some.
 It may be difficult to overcome religious discrimination or even to broach the discussion, especially if the subject is to request a religious accommodation.
 Recently, women who wear religious headscarves or headwear have suffered from more prejudice than before, leading some to be too fearful to alert their employers to their practices.
 Others have chosen to file requests for accommodations and have been terminated, and still, others have been harassed, ridiculed, and mistreated.
-California Employment Attorneys Group is here to help victims of religious discrimination receive fair compensation for the mistreatment they have received while at their jobs.
+California Labor Law Employment Attorneys Group is here to help victims of religious discrimination receive fair compensation for the mistreatment they have received while at their jobs.
 Our clients may need guidance on how to file a claim against their employers or may not know the full extent of the law regarding workplace discrimination.
 They ask us questions like:

 - Can employer require you to take off your religious headdress?